-11. A Floor, employer, principal or legal practitioner :

-- a. who fails to take all reasonable steps to prevent employees, agents or fellow workplace participants from engaging in unlawful discrimination, harassment, vilification and/or victimisation, where that conduct also constitutes bullying, may be vicariously liable for such acts or treated as permitting those acts to have occurred; - b. may be liable under the common law, work health and safety legislation and/or other laws in certain circumstances for conduct of employees or agents engaging in workplace bullying. - 12.
-Any legal practitioner may be: - a. personally liable under the FW Act and/or other laws for conduct constituting workplace bullying; and/or b. found to have engaged in professional misconduct and/or unsatisfactory professional conduct within the meaning of sections 496 and 497 of the Legal Profession Act 2004 (NSW) by reason of having engaged in conduct constituting workplace bullying.
+- 11. A Floor, employer, principal or legal practitioner: - a.
+Who fails to take all reasonable steps to prevent employees, agents or fellow workplace participants from engaging in unlawful discrimination, harassment, vilification and/or victimization, where that conduct also constitutes bullying, may be vicariously liable for such acts or treated as permitting those acts to have occurred. - b.
+May be liable under the common law, work health and safety legislation and/or other laws in certain circumstances for conduct of employees or agents engaging in workplace bullying. - 12.
+Any legal practitioner may be: - a.
+Personally liable under the FW Act and/or other laws for conduct constituting workplace bullying; and/or - b.
+Found to have engaged in professional misconduct and/or unsatisfactory professional conduct within the meaning of Division 1, Part 5.4 of the Legal Profession Uniform Law by reason of having engaged in conduct constituting workplace bullying.